waikhaisheng/.netframework/README.md

 ## **Common**
 - Utils
-  - On `CryptographyUtil.cs`, methods uses to encrypt or decrypt input string.
+  - On `CryptographyUtil.cs`, methods use to encrypt or decrypt input string.
+Asymmetric encryption.
+Symmetric encryption.
+Hash.

 <br />